Struggling to get interviews?

 Where to list education on your resume

-Put your education section near the top of your resume if:
+Put your education section near the top of your resume when your academic credentials outweigh your professional experience.
+This applies if you’re:

-- or if you’re writing a career change resume and your education is more relevant to the position than your work experience.
+- Changing careers and your degree is more relevant than your work history

 Resume education section examples